Welcome back to the next update in my intermittent fasting story.

-Recently, I chose intermittent fasting as an experiment to help optimize my digestive processes and help me tune into what my body was truly telling me.
-I also wanted to increase my energy levels.
+In January, I chose intermittent fasting as an experiment to help optimize my digestive processes and help me tune into what my body was truly telling me.
+I also wanted to increase my energy levels and loose a few stubborn pounds.

 After having committed to the intermittent fasting lifestyle for the past month, I am happy to report that I really enjoyed it and will be sticking with it moving forward.
 I do plan to alter my eating window and cycle in and out of IF as needed for birthdays, vacations, celebrations, etc.